pauliwag/SYSC3110/README.md

-# [SYSC 3110 F18] Software Design Project
-## Plants vs. Zombies v3.0
+# Plants vs. Zombies v3.0
+## SYSC 3110 F18 – Software Design Project
 ### Team 5 – Jacob Laboissonniere, Sameed Mohammed, Abdillahi Nur, Paul Roode

 ---

+***Welcome!***

-**Welcome to the 3rd iteration of our GUI-based Plants vs. Zombies game!**
+We hope you enjoy the 3rd iteration of our GUI-based Plants vs. Zombies game.

-**Check out the user guide for getting started and learning how to play.**
+Check out the user guide for getting started and learning how to play.

 ---